rozza/mongo-java-driver/docs/reference/content/builders/filters.md

 text("coffee")
 ```

-Available with MongoDB 3.2 the version 3 of the text index allows case sensitive searches, this example selects documents that have an
+Available with MongoDB 3.2, a version 3 text index allows case-sensitive searches.
+This example selects documents that have an
 `abstract` field containing the exact term `coffee`:

 ```java
 text("coffee", new TextSearchOptions().caseSensitive(true))
 ```

-Available with MongoDB 3.2 the version 3 of the text index allows diacritic sensitive searches, this example selects documents that
+Available with MongoDB 3.2, a version 3 text index allows diacritic-sensitive searches.
+This example selects documents that have an
-have an `abstract` field containing the exact term `café`:
+`abstract` field containing the exact term `café`:

 ```java
 text("café", new TextSearchOptions().diacriticSensitive(true))